Warning: Undefined array key "HTTP_REFERER" in /home/canadiana13/public_html/wp-content/plugins/breedplugin/templates/single-breed.php on line 5

 Employed as property, cattle and personal guard dog and used for hunting purposes too.
-In the past this breed was common all over Italy as an ample iconography and historiography testify.
+At one time this breed was common all over Italy.

 Right from the beginning, Cane Corso Italian Mastiff puppies must have strong leadership and training.
 It will pick up the basic commands quickly, so the most important part is controlling and moulding the Corso's strong protective instinct.